ceterisp/check-link/README.md

 - This feature requires an **ignore file** with url patterns.
 It can only include comments (starts with `#`) and/or url patterns that starts with `http://` or `https://`.
 - Type `.\CheckLinkCLI2.exe` + `C:\Directory\ignorePatternFileName` + `C:\Directory\filename` + `-ignore` or `-i` or `\i`

+### Reading JSON API

+- This feature requires you to run the backend of (Telescope)[https://github.com/Seneca-CDOT/telescope].
+It will check the first 10 posts and return whether the httpstatus to the console.
+- Type `.\CheckLinkCLI2.exe` + telescope

 ## How to run the application in Visual Studio 2019/2017